Phweedom/CSD3120--IPA/README.md

 Ensure that all of these dependencies are updated to the latest version by running the following commands:

-sudo apt-get update
+- sudo apt-get update
-sudo apt-get upgrade
+- sudo apt-get upgrade

 Install the project dependencies using the following command:

-npm install
+- npm install

 ## Usage

 To build the project, run the following command:

-npm run build
+- npm run build

+To build the project extension, run the following command:

+- npm run build-ext

 To run the web app, use the following command:

-npm run serve
+- npm run serve

 ## Changes Made